A common question at cleftAdvocate's Family-To-Family Connection is...

 Inquire if the room will be equipped with a VCR; bring tapes your child enjoys.

-Toys that can be played by your child, even while wearing arm restraints.
+Toys that can be played by your child, even while wearing arm immobilizers.

 If your child is on any medications (ex., Zantac for reflux) bring the prescription with you.
 You are able to